Witiko/doctoral-thesis/main.md

 no loss in accuracy. [@rygl2017semantic, Table 2; @ruzicka2017flexible, Section 4]
-We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval[^37] [@rygl2017semantic, Figure 1; @ruzicka2017flexible, figures 1--14], see also Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.
+We also showed that both our encoding and our system can be configured to trade off accuracy for speed and perform fast approximate dense retrieval[^37] [@rygl2017semantic, Figure 1; @ruzicka2017flexible, figures 1--14].
+See also Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.

  [^37]: See Section \vref{sec:dense-retrieval-in-inverted-indices-speed} for a
         discussion about the trade-offs between speed and accuracy.

-Our results showed that the dilemma of the digital mathematical libraries is
-false: Using our system, libraries can use more accurate dense retrieval without replacing their tried-and-tested sparse retrieval architectures.
+Our results showed that the dilemma of the digital mathematical libraries is false.
+Using our system, libraries can use more accurate dense retrieval without replacing their tried-and-tested sparse retrieval architectures.

 ### Sparse Retrieval in Inverted Indices and Vector Databases